ohwgiles/laminar/UserManual.md

 - `start [JOB [PARAMS...]]...` starts one or more jobs with optional parameters, returning when the jobs begin execution.
 - `run [JOB [PARAMS...]]...` triggers one or more jobs with optional parameters and waits for the completion of all jobs.
 - `--next` may be passed before `JOB` in order to place the job at the front of the queue instead of at the end.
-- `set [VARIABLE=VALUE]...` sets one or more variables to be exported in subsequent scripts for the run identified by the `$JOB` and `$RUN` environment variables
+- `set [KEY=VALUE]...` sets one or more variables to be exported in subsequent scripts for the run identified by the `JOB` and `RUN` environment variables
 - `show-jobs` shows the known jobs on the server (`$LAMINAR_HOME/cfg/jobs/*.run`).
 - `show-running` shows the currently running jobs with their numbers.
 - `show-queued` shows the names of the jobs waiting in the queue.
-- `abort JOB NUMBER` manually aborts a currently running job by name and number.
+- `abort JOB RUN` manually aborts a currently running job by name and number.

 `laminarc` connects to `laminard` using the address supplied by the `LAMINAR_HOST` environment variable.
 If it is not set, `laminarc` will first attempt to use `LAMINAR_BIND_RPC`, which will be available if `laminarc` is executed from a script within `laminard`.
 If neither `LAMINAR_HOST` nor `LAMINAR_BIND_RPC` is set, `laminarc` will assume a default host of `unix-abstract:laminar`.

+`laminarc` reads the environment variable `LAMINAR_REASON` for a human-readable reason.
+See [Triggering a run](#Triggering-a-run).

 All commands return zero on success or a non-zero code if the command could not be executed. `laminarc run` will return a non-zero exit status if any executed job failed.